skomandooru/skomandooru-SPR-CL-DI/README.md

 - This project contains classes that perform basic mathematical operations such as addition, multiplication, and squaring.
 - As with most Java applications, these classes contain dependencies on other classes.
 - Using Spring annotations, inject the dependencies at the appropriate places so that all tests pass.
-- Look out for @TODO statements to identify where annotations need to be placed and which methods need to be filled out.
+- Look out for @TODO statements to identify where annotations need to be placed.
-- Look at the tests for insight on how to fill out certain methods.

 ## Shouldn't Modify (But Look at for Context)
 - com.revature.components.Adder